OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Related Works

 \subsection{Time Series Tokenisation}

-Transformers \citep{Vaswani2017} have emerged as the preferred architecture for foundational models in NLP and CV due to their scalability \citep{Kaplan2020, Gordon2021, Alabdulmohsin2022}, enabling the training of models in the magnitude of $100$ billion parameters \citep{Chowdhery2023, Touvron2023, Oquab2024, Ravi2024}.
+Transformers \citep{Vaswani2017} have emerged as the preferred architecture for foundation models in NLP and CV due to their scalability \citep{Kaplan2020, Gordon2021, Alabdulmohsin2022}, enabling the training of large models \citep{Chowdhery2023, Touvron2023, Oquab2024, Ravi2024}.
 To utilise a Transformer for time series analysis, a tokeniser is required to map the time series into a compact latent space.
 Current methods \citep{Jin2023, Nie2023, Zhou2023, Das2024, Goswami2024, Jiang2024, Liu2024, Woo2024, Yang2024} follow established techniques from NLP and CV, dividing time series into patches of pre-defined size.
 These patches are then flattened into a $1$D sequence, with positional embeddings used to retain positional information.
 While uni-variate models \citep{Nie2023, Das2024, Goswami2024, Liu2024} consider only temporal positions, multi-variate approaches \citep{Woo2024, Yang2024, Jiang2024} account for both temporal and variate positions.
-However, none of these methods address the unique characteristics of variates, mistakenly assuming that the relationships between variates are identical across domains.
-Our work seeks to adapt the tokenisation process to preserve the domain-specific relationships between variates.
+However, none of the current methods consider the varying characteristics across domains, e.g. mistakenly assuming that the relationships between variates are identical across domains.
+Our work seeks to adapt time series tokenisation to account for these domain-specific characteristics.